- Mrs Hodge

 Anti-bullying Ambassadors - Have a look at what we have been up to!

-We have regular meetings with Mrs Hodge to discuss work towards gaining the silver award (see below) but also creating ideas for anti-bullying week (see separate page on the website), delivering lessons and assemblies across school, creating posters and leaflets, updating our display board and running our own lunch time clubs.
+We have regular meetings with Mrs Hodge to discuss work from our action plan and to also create ideas for anti-bullying week (see separate page on the website), delivering lessons and assemblies across school, creating posters and leaflets, updating our display board and running our own lunch time clubs.

 Following the success of our anti-bullying week and work across the year 2021-2022, we have decided to strengthen our practice further following feedback from our anti-bullying ambassadors, parents and pupils.

-For the year 2022-2023 we are working towards gaining the silver award and becoming a United Against Bullying School.
+For the year 2022-2023 we are working towards gaining an award and becoming a United Against Bullying School.
 To do this we need to work through three steps of the programme using the progress tracker tool.